-The responsible person within the meaning of the EU General Data Protection Regulation (hereinafter “GDPR”), the Federal Data Protection Act, other data protection laws in force in the Member States of the European Union and other provisions with a data protection character is:
+The controller within the meaning of the EU General Data Protection Regulation (hereinafter referred to as the “GDPR”), the German Data Protection Act, other data protection laws applicable in European Union member states and other provisions of a data protection nature is:

 Fax: +49 (0) 69 50 50 250- 11